momiccioli/iRemote/README.md

 iRemote this is the orginal IR remote programs befor I started the rewrite.
-I had to do this becuase the libraries changed and was not able to reproduce the same functionality
+I had to do this becuase the libraries changed and was not able to reproduce the same functionality.

+This respository is built on the Code/Arduino/iRemote Folder